Islive/bridge/docs/api/user/visitor.md

 setUsername <small>- Added at v0.0.1</small>
 -----
-Set the username of a authenticated visitor
+Set the username of the authenticated visitor.

 ### Parameters